docsforadobe/javascript-tools-guide/docs/user-interface-tools/managing-control-titles.md

 - To achieve a stack orientation where the title appears superimposed upon the graphic element, define both vertical and horizontal alignment as `center`.
 This orientation is mainly useful with the `iconbutton` or `image` element types; it does not make sense to superimpose a title over a dropdownlist, for instance.
-In this example, the button’s title is centered over its iconic image:
+In this example, the button's title is centered over its iconic image:
   ```default
   button.title = 'Get information';
   button.titleLayout = { alignment: ['center', 'center'] };